Redirecting an old domain to a new domain with nginx

 Redirecting an old domain to a new domain with nginx (featured image)

 In this post I want to reassure you and guide you through the process.
-Answering the questions, that you may have, for what appears to be a simple looking task.
+Answering the questions you may have, for what appears to be a simple looking task.

 Open your current config

 Navigate to your current website config file.
-I do this through ssh, it should be be pretty much identical to this for you.
-You can also do it through FTP.
+I do this through SSH, it should be pretty much identical to this for you.

 cd /etc/nginx/sites-available